Special education in the United States: Setting for individualized services

 Most recently, many schools are incorporating inclusive classrooms in which both a general education and special education teacher "co-teach."
 Together both educators work as a team to deliver instruction while implementing the legal modifications and accommodations of the special needs students in the class.

-If a student is not able to learn in a fully inclusive situation, the special education team may decide to try the student in a more restrictive setting, usually partial inclusion.
+If a student is unable to learn in a fully inclusive environment, the special education team may place the student in a more restrictive setting, usually partial inclusion.
 As the name implies, partial inclusion is when the student with disabilities participates in the general education setting for part of the day and receives the bulk of academic instruction in a pull-out classroom, such as the resource room, with the special education teacher or other staff.

 Some students require life-skills-based academics due to the severity of their disabilities.
-Such students are usually assigned to a self-contained classroom where they will spend at least 60% of their school day working directly with the special education staff.
-These students may or may not participate in the general education classroom with typical peers.
+Such students are assigned to a self-contained classroom where they spend around 60% of their school day working directly with the special education staff.
+Depending upon the circumstances, students may or may not participate in the general education classroom with typical peers.

 If a student is unable to function within the general education classroom and/or the special education classroom, the team's next step is to consider placing the student at a school specializing in the education of children with extreme disabilities.
 The trend during the 1990s was to move away from this model, as previous research pointed to academic and behavioral growth among these students when taught via individualized instruction within the general setting.

-If the student has a very severe health condition or is not able to attend school for some other reason, he or she will receive instruction at home.
+If the student has a very severe health condition or is not able to attend school for some other reason, they will receive instruction at home.
 A special education teacher, staff, and related service providers go to the student's home to deliver instruction.

 The highest level of restrictive placement is institutionalization.
 When the student's needs are such that he or she cannot function in any of the less restrictive environments, residential placement must be considered by the team.
 Very few students in the United States today are in residential placement.
-The goal is usually to get the student to a point where they are able to return to the public school campus, if at all possible.
+The goal is usually to get the student to a point where they can return to the public school campus, if at all possible.

-History in the US
+History in the U.S.

 Until the passage of PL94-142 in 1975, American schools educated only one out of five children with disabilities.
 More than 1 million students were refused access to public schools and another 3.5 million received little or no effective instruction.
 Many states had laws that explicitly excluded children with certain types of disabilities, including children who were blind, deaf, and children labeled "emotionally disturbed" or "mentally retarded."